Party Wall Surveyors

 Unfortunately, as an adjoining owner or occupier, you are expected to tolerate “reasonable disturbance”.
 However, your neighbour also has a responsibility to conduct their alterations without causing unnecessary inconvenience.

-If you suffer a quantifiable loss as a result of works covered by the Party Wall Act you will be eligible for compensation (for example, if you operate a business and customers can no longer enter your premises).
+If you suffer a quantifiable loss as a result of works covered by the Party Wall Act you will be eligible for compensation (for example, if you operate a business and customers can no longer make use of your premises).

 Otherwise, your neighbour must still adhere to normal health and safety legislation, as well as environmental protection laws, such as keeping noise and vibrations within local limits and working within time restrictions.